-From transportation to lunch time and recess, school safety is at the forefront this time of year — and with the COVID-19 pandemic extending into another fall, it creates an added layer of concern.
+From transportation to lunchtime and recess, school safety is at the forefront this time of year — and with the COVID-19 pandemic extending into another fall, it creates an added layer of concern.

-Read on for common pediatric respiratory problems and the key to effective and safe intubation.
+Let’s take a look at common pediatric respiratory problems and the key to effective and safe intubation.

 Allergies and anaphylactic shock